The One Tool That Makes Air-Dried Hair Look So Much Better

 Sometimes, you still need a touch of heat to polish or define a few pieces, especially in fall and winter when we're forced to air-dry overnight, or use a diffuser to speed the process along before grabbing a coat and heading to work.
 For this, it's crucial to have an iron that effectively mimics your natural texture.
 That way, a quick touch-up blends seamlessly with the rest of your 'do.
 (No one likes rocking perfectly air-dried waves with a few telltale ringlets you added last minute.)

-We've rounded up a few of our favorite irons that make it easier to air-dry in the colder months — and still look like your 'do dried perfectly — ahead.
+We've rounded up a few of our favourite irons that make it easier to air-dry in the colder months — and still look like your 'do dried perfectly — ahead.